 With 3-inch swivel wheels and two sets of handles, this unit is perfect for keeping pads, polishers, a wash bucket, towels, and just about anything.

 This is probably my favorite caddy that I’ve seen.
-It ‘s made of steel, and is well designed, equipped with a removable cushioned seat, perfect for convenient washing or waxing.
+It’s made of steel, well-designed, and equipped with a removable cushioned seat, perfect for convenient washing or waxing.
 This one is pretty affordable, has great reviews on Amazon, and is a great option for at-home DIY use.

-It’s also complete with a cupholder, wash bucket with dolly, and storage area underneath the seat.
+It’s also complete with bottle holders, a space for your wash bucket, and a storage area underneath the seat.

 If you are simply looking for better mobility and speed, look no further than the speed master.
 This unit is an ideal option for cleaning wheels and tires without breaking your back, and actually has a decent amount of storage.